Data Distribution Tutorial

 3. Add Creator and GeometryReplacer Transformers

 Open the GeometryReplacer parameters.
-Set the Geometry Encoding to GeoJSON, and then set the Geometry Source to the GEOM user parameter.
+Set the Geometry Encoding to GeoJSON, set the Geometry Source to the GEOM user parameter, and then set Remove Attribute to No.

 Since the Transit.gdb is in Vancouver, we need to ensure that the data is set in UTM83 Zone 10.
 To achieve this, add a Reprojector transformer to the canvas and connect it to the GeometryReplacer transformer.